MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-assign-apps-scripts.md

 > [!NOTE]
 >
-> The below steps assume that the applications to install or the PowerShell scripts to run during the Windows Autopilot device preparation deployment have already been added to Intune.
-If they haven't been created, please see [Add apps to Microsoft Intune](/mem/intune/apps/apps-add) and [Use PowerShell scripts on Windows devices in Intune](/mem/intune/apps/intune-management-extension) for more information on how to add them to Intune.
+> The below steps assume that the applications or PowerShell scripts that will be deployed during Windows Autopilot device preparation deployment are already added to Intune.
+For more information on how to add them to Intune if they aren't already created, see [Add apps to Microsoft Intune](/mem/intune/apps/apps-add) and [Use PowerShell scripts on Windows devices in Intune](/mem/intune/apps/intune-management-extension).

 ### Applications